bduza/starmourn-hacking-ui/README.md

 # starmourn-hacking-ui
-GUI for hacking minigame in Starmourn
+Mudlet GUI for hacking minigame in Starmourn
+Starmourn is a mud: starmourn.com

+This project is written in vscode using muddler to build mudlet packages.